amakukha/stemmers_ukrainian/README.md

+# Stemmers for Ukrainian

 This repository introduces a new stemmer for the Ukrainian language (*tree_stem*) created via machine learning.
 It outperforms all other stemmers available to date as well as some lemmatizers by the error rate relative to truncation (ERRT) (Paice 1994).
-It also has the lowest percentage of undestemming errors compared to the available stemming algorithms.
+It also has the lowest percentage of understemming errors compared to the available stemming algorithms.

 The proposed algorithm does not use dictionary lookups while maintaining a reasonably small size (90 KB of Python bytecode).
-It works faster the lemmatization approach by a factor of x24, and outperforms other stemming algorithms in speed as well.
+It works faster than lemmatization approach by a factor of x24, and outperforms other stemming algorithms in speed as well.

-In addition to the new algorithm, this repository also contains Python ports of some of the previously available stemmers.
+In addition to the new algorithm, this repository also contains Python ports of some of the previously published stemmers.

 Comparison of stemmers for the Ukrainian language
 --